Gawler

 Surplus for Purpose

 Generating a surplus to be reinvested locally, not to some distant shareholder.
-We don't like the term 'not-for-profit' because the business must be self-sustaining.
+We don't like the term 'not-for-profit' because the business will be self-sustaining and re-investing.

 03